by Jamie Bishop

-You asked, he answered: Read some of the best moments from Richard King's Ask Me Anything.
+You asked, he answered: Read some of the most interesting and surprising responses from Richard King's Ask Me Anything on Reddit.

 Where were you when four-time Academy Award-winning® sound editor Richard King (Dunkirk, Inception) fielded questions from the sound community on Reddit?
 We were amazed by the response – thanks to all who participated!